agermanidis/autosub/README.md

 # pyTranscriber

 pyTranscriber is an application that can be used to generate <b>automatic transcription / automatic subtitles </b> for audio/video files through a friendly graphical user interface.
-The hard work of speech recognition is made by the <a href="https://cloud.google.com/speech/">Google Speech Recognition API</a>.
+The hard work of speech recognition is made by the <a href="https://cloud.google.com/speech/">Google Speech Recognition API</a> using <a href="https://github.com/agermanidis/autosub">Autosub</a>.
 <br>
 <br>
-This app consists basically of a friendly pyQt5 graphical interface for a customized version of <a href="https://github.com/agermanidis/autosub">Autosub 0.4.0</a>.
-All the hard work of processing the audio and generating the subtitles is done by Autosub.
 <br>
 <br>
-pyTranscriber is a improved version of my previous project JAutosub (Java), created because of the limitations, issues, and overhead of mixing this 2 different languages on a single project.
+pyTranscriber is a improved version of my previous project <a href="https://github.com/raryelcostasouza/JAutosub">JAutosub (Java)</a>, created because of the limitations, issues, and overhead of mixing this 2 different languages on a single project.
 <br>
 <br>
 The app by default outputs the subtitles as .srt and the transcribed audio on the user interface as well  as .txt files.
+SRT Files can be edited using <a href="http://www.aegisub.org/">Aegisub</a>.
 Internet connection is REQUIRED because it uses the <a href="https://cloud.google.com/speech/">Google Cloud Speech Server</a> for the job, in the same way as the <a href="https://support.google.com/youtube/answer/6373554?hl=en">Youtube Automatic Subtitles</a>.
 <br>
 <br>